High-Protein Overnight Oats

 - Pinch of salt

-- 1 cup berries (strawberries, blueberries, raspberries, blackberries)
+- 1 -2 cups fresh or frozen berries strawberries, blueberries, raspberries, blackberries

 - Sliced almonds or chopped nuts